Russian–German Legion: Campaigns

-On 6 July 1812, after the contract of Peterswaldau, Great Britain received the task of providing for the Russian–German Legion and thus acquired the right to determine how and where it was to be deployed.
-At first, the Legion was directed south towards, where it became clear the legion was to be united with a Russian Corps and be deployed against the Prussians, with whom the Russians were still at war.
+On 6 July 1813, after the Treaty of Peterswaldau, Great Britain received the task of providing for the Russian–German Legion and thus acquired the right to determine how, when and where it was to be deployed.
+At first, the Legion was directed southwards, where it became clear it was to be united with a Russian Corps and be deployed against the Prussians, with whom the Russians were still at war.
 A staff officer, Major Lager van Koch, then rode off to the Russian headquarters in Konigsberg, where he had an audience with the Czar.
 He soon returned with the order to march to Germany.
-Ludwig von Wallmoden-Gimborn was now put in command, and the Legion ventured to the lower Elbe, fought at Mecklenburg and Holstein, attacked Harburg and marched far as the Netherlands.
+Ludwig von Wallmoden-Gimborn was now put in command, and the Legion ventured to the lower Elbe, fought at the Battle of the Göhrde and at Schestedt, attacked Harburg and marched far as the Netherlands.
 In mid March 1814 it crossed the Rhine and fought in Flanders in order to blockade Antwerp.

 After returning from France in 1814, the Legion was received by Prussia, where collaborators were viewed critically, and any non-German personnel were discharged, and so on 2 June 1814 it was renamed the German Legion.
 The Legion moved to Kurhessen for exercises in 1814 and from then until 1815 took up quarters in the Bergischen.

 After Napoleon's return from Elba on 26 February 1815, the soldiers of this unit were merged into the 30th and 31st infantry regiment, 8th (Russisch-Deutsche Legion) Ulanenregiment and 18th and 19th horse-artillery batteries of the Prussian army.
 These units took part in the Waterloo campaign, known as the Hundred Days, as part of the III Corps of the Prussian Army.

 Several Dutch members of the Russo-German Legion had been decorated for valour.
 Already in 1814, several of them were given permission to wear their medals.
 In 1821, the members of the Legion were awarded the Russian Service Medal for the wars of 1813–1814, and also given permission to wear this decoration.